RANDSUM/randsum-ts/GETTING_STARTED.md

 ### Advanced Usage

-`RollResult` has several other keys that can come in handy for sussing out the specifics of your dice rolls.
+`RandsumRollResult` has several other keys that can come in handy for sussing out the specifics of your dice rolls.

 - `dicePools` is an object representing the normalized state of each argument passed to `roll`.
-This includes a version of the provided dice pool argument as a `DicePoolOption` (`option`), as `DiceNotation` (`notation`), a `Die` representing a single die in this particular `dicePool` and in an array of strings with english-language descriptions of the rolls (`description`)
+This includes a version of the provided dice pool argument as a `DicePoolOption` (`option`), as `RandsumNotation` (`notation`), a `Die` representing a single die in this particular `dicePool` and in an array of strings with english-language descriptions of the rolls (`description`)
 - `rawRolls` is an object representing arrays of rolls.
 It shares keys with `dicePools`, allowing us to easily link pools to rawRolls.
 Each row should be as long as the `quantity`, rolling the `die` in each `dicePool`.
 - `modifiedRolls` is an object as well.
 It shares keys with `dicePools` and `rawRolls`, and each value represents the rolls and total of the roll after modifiers have been applied.